jankaszel/hyperwell-thesis/chapters/implementation.md

 ## Conclusion

-With many stakeholders involved—such as researchers, institutions, platforms, non-academic users—it’s difficult to find the perfect solution suiting all their needs.
-The “Thick Client” approach presented first ensures an annotator’s independence when publishing, but bears the quick exhaustion of their computational resources.
-The second approach, Hyperwell, performed well in testing due to a clear distinction of personal (individual) and institutional (centralized) computational resources, but takes the way of introducing quasi-centralized gateways.

-I have outlined three approaches on bridging the web and decentralized networks for real-time exchange of annotations in @sec:bridging.
+In @sec:bridging, I have outlined three approaches on bridging the web and decentralized networks for real-time replication of annotations.
 Two of these approaches utilize additional, centralized services—i.e., proxies or gateways—in order to translate network traffic into protocols commonly supported on the web.
-The former of these two approach involved  taking connections from web clients via the WebSocket protocol and forwarding the underlying novel HTTP-inspired protocol via duplex streams to peers on the decentralized network.
-This allows peers to publish annotations independently of any particular bridge but entailed the requirement of SDKs in order for web applications to support the above communication capabilities.
+The former of these two approach involved  taking connections from web clients via the WebSocket protocol and forwarding an underlying novel HTTP-inspired protocol via duplex streams to peers on the decentralized network.
+This allows peers to publish annotations independently of any _particular_ bridge but entails the requirement of SDKs in order to support web applications using the above communication capabilities.
+The latter approach puts an even larger emphasis on a centralized network extension: With gateways, institutions can reliably provide annotations from affiliated users to annotation environments on the web.

+With many stakeholders involved—i.e., researchers, institutions, platforms, non-academic users—it becomes increasingly difficult to settle with a solution suiting all their needs.
+The implementations derived from the above concepts draw a multifaceted picture of possible solutions to P2P annotation.
+The first presented “thick client” approach attempts to ensure server-independent publishing of digital notebooks.
+However, the overlay network for bridging the decentralized network to web clients can cause an unexpected amount of network requests on individuals’, putting a strain on their commonly limited computational resources.
+With a system named Hyperwell, the second implementation performed well during initial testing due to a clear distinction between personal (individual) and centralized (institutional) computational resources and introduces an institutionally-governed gateway server for bringing distributed personal notebooks to the web.